 In 1833, the partnership built Fort William near present-day Pueblo, Colorado, and the following year, it established Bent’s Fort near present-day La Junta, Colorado.
-Bent’s Fort became a premier trading center, as their trading influence extended from the Sioux to the north, the Comanche and Apache in the south.
+Bent’s Fort became a premier trading center, as their trading influence extended from the Sioux to the north and the Comanche and Apache to the south.
 In 1837, they built another trading post called Fort St. Vrain on the Platte River near present-day Platteville, Colorado.

 Though St. Vrain spent much time traveling and at Bent’s Fort, he also maintained a home and multiple business interests in Taos, New Mexico.
 St. Vrain ran the company stores in Taos and Santa Fe and served as American consul in Santa Fe during the 1830s.

-In 1844, he partnered with Cornelio Vigil, a prominent Taos trader and former mayor of Taos, procuring the Vigil-St. Vrain Land Grant, which encompassed some four million acres spread across south-eastern Colorado.
+In 1844, he partnered with Cornelio Vigil, a prominent Taos trader and former mayor of Taos, procuring the Vigil-St. Vrain Land Grant encompassed some four million acres spread across south-eastern Colorado.
 However, after the American takeover of the southwest and the impending Mexican-American War, this led to legal difficulties, ultimately decreasing the grant to 97,000 acres.

 With the Mexican-American War impending, St. Vrain and Charles Bent rushed to Missouri on their way, stopping at Fort Leavenworth, Kansas, where Colonel Stephen W. Kearny was stationed.
 During their visit, they supplied the army with information about New Mexico territory and its influential people.

 During the Mexican-American War, the Taos Revolt began on January 19, 1847, and lasted through July.
 The insurrection was against the American occupation of present-day northern New Mexico.
-Taos citizens, along with the help of their Pueblo, Apache, Comanche, and Kiowa Indian allies, rose against the Americans.
+Along with the help of their Pueblo, Apache, Comanche, and Kiowa Indian allies, Taos citizens rose against the Americans.